 Our in-house expert (my wife, Julia) has found that when someone's unhappy with a sofa, the seat cushions are mostly to blame.

-There isn't much new technology in our sofas; we like to make them the traditional way.
+We like to make our sofas the traditional way.
 Our cushions however are a veritable hotbed of innovation, and our Quallofil Supreme interiors are, according to FIRA, (the Furniture Industry Research Association) the best on the market, for returning to their original shape, after plumping.
-This is because we use new Monopolymer fibre; pause for large yawn.
-To you and I this means the fibres act like a coiled spring.
-Need I say any more?
-Yes I do, on second thoughts.
-Even coiled springs if they are never turned will loose their elasticity.
-So the key to good maintenance of your fibre seat cushions or Loose Covers for Sofas is to turn them regularly and give them a good regular pumelling.
-I cannot stress this point enough.
+The key to good maintenance of your fibre seat cushions or Loose Covers for Sofas is to turn them regularly and give them a good regular pumelling.

 The company line is "why wash your covers, when you can get them dry cleaned?".
 Years of experience has taught us that people rarely stick to the washing instructions, and so end up with Loose Covered Sofas, too small to fit on again easily.
 Overbury in Ticking There has also been a move away, in recent years, from the really baggy shabby loose cover, to a loose cover sofa that actually looks like it is a tight or fitted cover.

 This means that, unlike its more shabby cousin, where there was lots of room for shrinkage, the tight version, rather like the skinny jean, becomes a real battle to get back on, especially as your sofa, unlike you, has no ability to hold its breath, hold in its stomach and wriggle its way back on!
 For those of you still interested in washable covers, please read on but remember, you have been warned!